Matiimov/EnronSearchTool/README.md

 ## Design choices & trade-offs

 - **Storage/indexing:** SQLite + FTS5 keeps everything in one file, no extra services.
-FTS5 gives us ranking, snippet support, and fast keyword search.
+FTS5 gives ranking, and fast keyword search.
 - **Memory handling:** CSV ingestion is streamed row by row with commits every 1000 inserts.
-Oversized rows (>1 MB) are skipped so we stay under tight memory budgets; we can raise the cap later.
+Oversized rows (>1 MB) are skipped to stay under tight memory budgets; we can raise the cap later.
-- **Text parsing:** Python’s `email` module handles multipart/HTML emails so we only store the readable text and ignore attachments.
+- **Text parsing:** Python’s `email` module handles multipart/HTML emails so only storing the readable text and ignore attachments.
 - **Query logic:** The repository turns user text into AND/OR FTS queries, adds fuzzy spellings via a vocabulary built at startup, and appends `*` so partial words match.
 - **UI:** Streamlit gives the single-textbox search.
 Each result shows subject, sender, and the full body (trimmed).